 Finally, after learning about the history of the Maori, we enjoyed a delicious Hangi meal of meat, seafood, and root vegetables and a final cultural performance of traditional Maori song and dance.

-Proverbs are very important in Maori culture.
+If you’re lucky, you’ll also hear a few Maori proverbs during your visit.
 They are a poetic form of the language, with underlying messages and perspectives about Maori values and how to live.

-You can book this Rotorua Maori Hangi dinner here.
+You can book the Rotorua Maori Hangi dinner described above here.
 We enjoyed it, but also found it a bit over dramatized for tourists.
 Our Airbnb host rated this Mitai Maori village cultural experience as more authentic.

 If I was headed back to the North Island, I’d definitely spend more time in Rotorua.
 It’s the adventure capital of New Zealand’s North Island!

-This area is also a beautiful playground for nature lovers.
+This region is also a beautiful playground for nature lovers.
 With less than 7 days for the North Island, however, you can omit this day in your itinerary.

 Things to Do in Rotorua